maranasgroup/CatPred/README.md

 Prepare an input.csv file as shown in examples/demo.csv Best way is to edit the demo.csv file

 1. The first column should contain the EC number as per [Enzyme Classification](https://iubmb.qmul.ac.uk/enzyme/).
-In case of unknown EC enter '-' as place holder.
-For example, 1.1.1.-
+In case of unknown EC number at a particular level, use '-' as a place holder.
+For example, if the last two levels are unknown then, use 1.1.1.-

 2. The second column should contain the Organism name as per [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy).
 Common names or short forms will not be processed.
+In case of a rare Organism or a new strain, use the [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) website to find the Organism that you think is the closest match.

 3. The third column should contain a SMILES string.
 It should be read-able by rdkit [RDKit](https://www.rdkit.org/).
+You can use [PubChem](https://pubchem.ncbi.nlm.nih.gov/) or [BRENDA-Ligand](https://www.brenda-enzymes.org/structure_search.php) or [CHE-EBI](https://www.ebi.ac.uk/chebi/) to search for SMILES.
+Alternatively, you can use [PubChem-Draw](https://pubchem.ncbi.nlm.nih.gov//edit3/index.html) to generate SMILES string for any molecule you draw.

 ### Making predictions <a name="prediction"></a>